PSR J0737−3039: Other binary systems

 Theoretically, a pulsar-black hole system is possible and would be of enormous scientific interest but no such system has yet been identified.
 A pulsar has recently been detected very near the super-massive black hole at the core of our galaxy, but its motion has not yet been officially confirmed as a capture orbit of Sgr A*.
 A pulsar–black hole system could be an even stronger test of Einstein's theory of general relativity, due to the immense gravitational forces exerted by both celestial objects.

 Also of great scientific interest is PSR J0337+1715, a pulsar-white dwarf binary system that has a third white dwarf star in a more distant orbit circling around both of the other two.
 This unique arrangement is being used to explore the strong equivalence principle of physics, a fundamental assumption upon which all of general relativity rests.
+It also has a potential exoplanet orbiting all three at once.

 The Square Kilometre Array, a radio telescope due to be completed in the late 2020s, will both further observe known and detect new binary pulsar systems in order to test general relativity.